Skip to main content

 Reasoning

-By default, the ShaclSail supports the simple rdfs:subClassOf reasoning required by the W3C recommendation.
+By default, the ShaclSail supports the simple rdfs:subClassOf reasoning required by the SHACL W3C recommendation.
 There is no support for sh:entailment, however the entire reasoner can be disabled with setRdfsSubClassReasoning(false).

 Shapes graph